-How to choose the best keyboards for programmers for you?
+How to choose the best programming keyboard for you

 When choosing the best keyboard for programmers for you, start with considering the size.
-Do you want a full size keyboard or a tenkeyless design?
-If you do a lot of number crunching, it'll help to have a full size keyboard.
+Do you want a full size keyboard, which tend to be best for extended use, or a tenkeyless design for additional portability?
+Are you after the best mechanical keyboards or do you prefer the near-silent membrane keys?

 Look out for additional features like dedicated media keys, customizable backlight, overall ergonomics, and pricing.

-How we chose the best keyboards for programmers
+How we test the best keyboards for programmers

-Responsive: every programmer has his own liking of tactile feedback and keycap type.
+Responsiveness: Every programmer has their own liking of tactile feedback and keycap type.
 A good tactile feedback helps reduce typos and improves productivity.

-Customizable: power developers will like programmable keyboards with custom keys that can be programmed to launch certain code editor features and actions.
+Customization: Power users need programmable keyboards with custom keys that can be modified to launch certain code editor features and actions.
 Others like extending the customization to keycaps as well.

 Mechanical keyboards with easily replaceable keycaps allow switching the layout from the standard QWERTY.
 There's the complex-to-learn yet easy-on-your-fingers "DVORAK" layout, or the new "Colemak" layout which can simply be described as "QWERTY that has been fixed for speed typing".